Emulsion/Dr.Mintzy/README.md

 # Dr.Mintzy
-This is an AI intended for educational purposes.
+This is an AI written in python intended for educational purposes.